AdobeDocs/dynamic-media-classic.en/help/using/uploading-files.md

 When you publish files, files are sent to live servers.
 URLs for these files can then be used on external websites and applications.
 This same option is also available in the Job Options dialog box.
 1. (Optional) Near the bottom of the Upload page, select **[!UICONTROL Overwrite in any folder, same base asset name regardless of extension]** if you want the files you upload to replace existing files with the same names.
 This same option is also available in the Job Options dialog box.
 The name of this option could be different, depending on the settings in **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL General Settings]** > **[!UICONTROL Upload to Application]** > **[!UICONTROL Overwrite Images]**.
-1. Optional; available only if you clicked the **[!UICONTROL VIA FTP]** tab.
+1. Optional; available only if you selected the **[!UICONTROL VIA FTP]** tab.
 Near the bottom of the Upload page, select **[!UICONTROL Uncompress Zip or Tar Files on Upload]** if you want to automatically extract all files from your uploaded ZIP or TAR file.
 This same option is also available in the Job Options dialog box.
 1. Near the lower-right corner of the Upload page, select **[!UICONTROL Job Options]**, then specify the options you want.

    See [Upload options](uploading-files.md#upload_options).